 Here are 7 tips to prepare for having your dog in your wedding:

 A wedding day often revolves around fulfilling the bride and grooms’ desires… but as much as you want your furry friend at the wedding, will your dog truly be a happy participant?
-If your dog is having socialization issues, or honestly won’t be able to match your fantasy vision of the day, you’re setting your canine companion – and yourself – up for failure and disappointment.
-Have realistic expectations for your dog, and remember: there are ways to involve your dog around the event, provided you…
+If your dog has socialization issues or crowd anxiety, or honestly won’t be able to live up to your fantasy vision of the day, you’re setting your canine companion – and yourself – up for failure and disappointment.
+Have realistic expectations for your dog, and remember: there are ways to involve your dog around the event.

 Whether they’re in the ceremony or not, your dog can be a wonderful part of your wedding with some creativity and a canine-familiar photographer.
 From your wedding invitations to pre- and post-ceremony photography, your dog can feature in fun ways that make a life-long impression.
 Remember to inquire about your photographer’s experience with animals and make sure it’s a good fit.

 Imagine the perfect wedding marred by unexpected sneezing from the second or third row, an embarrassed guest standing mid-row and tripping over feet awkwardly trying to exit.
-If you’re committed to your dog as a wedding guest or participant, that’s great… just make sure your human friends and family are aware well ahead of time and can plan around allergies accordingly!
+If you’re committed to your dog as a wedding guest or participant, that’s great… just make sure your human friends and family are aware well ahead of time and can plan around allergies accordingly.
+Some people are just plain scared of dogs.
+Make sure you dog’s wedding handler is aware of any special needs among guests.

 This one is short and sweet: don’t assume the wedding site you’re using allows pets and end up your dog barred from the big day.
 Neglecting this could cause you heartache and hassle on the wedding day, as well as angry or tearful arguments with the location staff.
 If you’ve determined the wedding will be dog-friendly, ensure your facility and the rental agreement concurs.